MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 ### Enhanced breakpoint tracking

 - **Enable/Disable breakpoints** - The breakpoints window shows all your current breakpoints and provides easy access to enabling and disabling them.
-- **Hit count** - The breakpoint window keep a running total of each time the breakpoint is hit.
+- **Hit count** - The breakpoint window keeps a running total of each time the breakpoint is hit.

 For more information, see [Breakpoints](windbg-breakpoints-preview.md).